Wisconsin Evangelical Lutheran Synod: Publishing

-Northwestern Publishing House (NPH) is the official publishing house for the Wisconsin Evangelical Lutheran Synod.
+Northwestern Publishing House (NPH) has been the official publishing house for the synod since June 23, 1891.
 Located in Milwaukee, Wisconsin, it produces a wide variety of materials including curriculum, periodicals, books, and worship resources.
 The publications are mainly for use of churches, schools, pastors, and members of the WELS.
 Its retail store, NPH Christian Books and Gifts, was also located in Milwaukee, but closed in September 2018.
 NPH has since moved to the synod's headquarters, the WELS Center for Mission and Ministry.

-Since June 23, 1891, Northwestern Publishing House has served the Wisconsin Evangelical Lutheran Synod and its members with a variety of products and programs.
-The mission of NPH is to publish and provide biblically sound material that communicates, fosters, and supports the Christian faith and life.

 Main WELS periodicals include Forward in Christ: A Lutheran Voice, the WELS's monthly family magazine, and Wisconsin Lutheran Quarterly, a quarterly theological magazine.

 Most WELS churches use Christian Worship: A Lutheran Hymnal, with some using the 1941 Lutheran Hymnal or no hymnal at all.
-In 1911, the Wisconsin Synod published Church Hymnal for Lutheran Services.
-Christian Worship: Hymnal is a new hymnal published by Northwestern Publishing House.
-It was released during the Advent season, 2021.
+In 1911, the Wisconsin Synod had published Church Hymnal for Lutheran Services.
+Christian Worship: Hymnal is a new hymnal published by NPH that was released during the Advent season, 2021.